Because of the Covid 19 Pandemic, dates of all future events are subject to change.

 Summer Party at Radnor Hunt: We have rescheduled the date to Thursday, September 24 with cocktails at 6:00 p.m. and dinner at 7:00 p.m.
 We shall inform you as soon as we know more.

 TUESDAY, October 6 Speaker Luncheon: Professor Stephen Medvec on the Lewis & Clark Expedition.
+Location will be determined later.

 WEDNESDAY, November 11: (Note change of date.)
 Speaker-Luncheon: M. Kelly Tillery, Esq. on "My father's service" and the latter's book, Well and Smartly Done, the story of his service in the USMC as a combat Marine and Japanese translator during WW II.
+Location will be determined later.

 We started the year on January 22 with a brief Annual Meeting and Speaker- Luncheon: Past PA Commander and author, CPT Harry Carl Schaub talked about the “Rôle of Strategic Intelligence in U.S. Foreign Policy,” including Ambassador Robert Strauss-Hupé's view on "How we Lost China."